ernstki/terrific-terminal-apps-python/index.md

 name: powershell
 ## Windows: PowerShell and CMD.EXE

-In spite of this having been mostly "Unixy," this is PLENTY applicable for Windows people as well.
+In spite of the early "Unixy" pipe-and-filter discussion, the concepts are PLENTY applicable for Windows people as well.

-There's a `CLIP.EXE` that comes with Windows, so this works<span style="color:red">\*</span>
+`CLIP.EXE` comes with Windows, so this works<span style="color:red">\*</span>

 ```dos
 your-program | clip